detky/PowerArray/README.md

 <a name="WhereFunction"></a>
 ###The Where function
-This function allows you to get a subset of an existing array, by passing a [conditions-object](#WhereConditionsObject), a [custom function](#WhereCustomFunction), or an [standard pa-function](#WherePAStandardFunction) (an auxiliary PowerArray function), to "select" the array elements you're interested in.
+This function allows you to get a subset of an existing array, by passing a [conditions-object](#WhereConditionsObject), a [custom function](#WhereCustomFunction), or an [standard pa-function](#WherePAStandardFunction) (an auxiliary PowerArray function), to "filter" only the array elements you're interested in.

 <table>
 <tr>